Hadda, Afghanistan: Buddhist scriptures

-It is believed the oldest surviving Buddhist manuscripts-indeed the oldest surviving Indian manuscripts of any kind-were recovered around Hadda.
+It is believed the oldest surviving Buddhist manuscripts, in fact the oldest surviving Indian manuscripts of any kind, were recovered around Hadda.
 Probably dating from around the 1st century CE, they were written on bark in Gandhari using the Kharoṣṭhī script, and were unearthed in a clay pot bearing an inscription in the same language and script.
 They are part of the long-lost canon of the Sarvastivadin Sect that dominated Gandhara and was instrumental in Buddhism's spread into central and east Asia via the Silk Road.
 The manuscripts are now in the possession of the British Library.